CristianAntonioAraya/PixelPetCare/README.md

 # PixelPetCare
-"Revive the nostalgia of Tamagotchi with our JavaScript-powered ASCII art clone.
-Care for, play with, and watch your virtual pet thrive in a visually captivating ASCII environment."
+Experience the nostalgia of Tamagotchi in a whole new way with our JavaScript-powered ASCII art clone.
+Care for and interact with your virtual pet using the charm of ASCII characters, as you feed, play, and watch your Tamagotchi grow.
+Relive the magic of this iconic virtual pet in a visually appealing and interactive environment.
+Join us and embark on a journey of care, responsibility, and friendship with your ASCII art Tamagotchi clone.